There is someone lies dead in the bushes,

 that in the long run justice will prevail.' -

-'Tell me, son, how did they nail you -
+'Now tell me, son, how did they get to nail you -

 'I was accused by Bubbles the Clairvoyant,

-a girl whose dream revealed my guilt to all.
+a woman whose dream revealed my guilt to all.

 his sick desires, less human than satanic,